If you’re having trouble using Poll Everywhere, some of these questions may help resolve the problems:

 If you are still unable to find the payment, contact our support staff.
-Just provide your email address and the last 4 digits (only the last 4) of your credit card number and we will try to track it down for you.
+Just provide your email address and the last four digits (only the last four) of your credit card number and we will try to track it down for you.

 When texting, why do I get a message about ‘cannot deliver message to this shortcode’ or ‘message blocking is active’?

 This usually means you have texting to shortcodes disabled for your specific cell phone subscription plan with your mobile carrier.
 Usually, calling your carrier’s customer service (611) and making sure texting to shortcodes is enabled takes care of the problem.

 If you cannot enable shortcode support, you may text in your responses to our backup 10-digit number: (747) 444-3548.
 Please note that this number is to be used sparingly and only by those who cannot otherwise text to the US-based shortcodes we offer.
 You will not receive confirmation reply messages from this number.